CAMINO FRANCES ROUTE

 You can feel the pure energy of the Camino Francés route at the moment you decide to follow the famous yellow arrows and shells to get to Santiago de Compostela as a pilgrim.

 Pilgrims from all over the world come together to share their joys and sorrows along the way and that is the pure energy that can be experienced.

-Every year more than 300,000 people decide to do the Camino de Santiago and of them more than 180,000 choose to travel the Camino Frances.
-If you are passionate about statistics, in this link you can access the information published by the Santiago de Compostela Pilgrim’s Office.
+Every year more than 300,000 people decide to do the Camino de Santiago and of them more than 180,000 choose to travel the Camino Frances route.

-The Camino Francés is also a very varied Camino.
-From the Pyrenees in Saint Jean Pied de Port, the grain fields in the Pamplona region, the flat Meseta between Burgos and León to the green forests of Galicia.
-All of these beautiful landscapes pass you by at a slow pace.
+Camino Frances route is also a very varied Camino.
+From the Pyrenees in Saint Jean Pied de Port, the flat Meseta between Burgos and León to the green forests in Galicia.

 We take care of everything.
 Accommodations.
 Foods.
 Transfers.
 Bicycle rental.
 Luggage transport.